grahamnscp/kube-infra-aws-tf/README.md

   - ntp
   - pre-deploy
   - firewall

+- hosts: bootstrap
   - docker-install
 ```
 note: this script includes the params.sh so gets some of the variables directly from there, the rest are parsed from terraform output.
+note2: I've moved the docker installation to only run on the bootstrap/jump host as most kubernetes installers use containerd now

 ```
 ./generate-hosts-file.sh